ANTINO KIM

 [13] Dennis, A., Moravec, P., and Kim, A., "Search & Verify: Misinformation and Source Evaluations in Internet Search Results."
 Decision Support Systems, Vol. 171, August, 113976 (2023).

-This study investigates how users evaluate source credibility when encountering misinformation in internet search results.
+Abstract Summary: This study investigates how users evaluate source credibility when encountering misinformation in internet search results.
 We examined the effectiveness of various source evaluation techniques in helping users identify and avoid misleading information.
 Our research provides insights into designing better search interfaces that support critical evaluation of information sources.

 View Publication